GNOME-Nepal/website/CODE_OF_CONDUCT.md

 - Social events around the main event
 - Private conversations taking place in official conference hotels

-Communication channels and private conversations that are normally out of scope may be considered in scope if a GNOME-nepal participant is being stalked or harassed.
-Social media conversations may be considered in-scope if the incident occurred under a GNOME-nepal event hashtag, or when an official GNOME-nepal account on social media is tagged, or within any other discussion about GNOME-nepal.
-The GNOME-nepal Foundation reserves the right to take actions against behaviors that happen in any context, if they are deemed to be relevant to the GNOME-nepal project and its participants.
+Communication channels and private conversations that are normally out of scope may be considered in scope if a GNOME Nepal participant is being stalked or harassed.
+Social media conversations may be considered in-scope if the incident occurred under a GNOME Nepal event hashtag, or when an official GNOME Nepal account on social media is tagged, or within any other discussion about GNOME Nepal.
+The GNOME Nepal Foundation reserves the right to take actions against behaviors that happen in any context, if they are deemed to be relevant to the GNOME Nepal project and its participants.

-All participants in GNOME-nepal community spaces are subject to the Code of Conduct.
-This includes GNOME-nepal Foundation board members, corporate sponsors, and paid employees.
-This also includes volunteers, maintainers, leaders, contributors, contribution reviewers, issue reporters, GNOME-nepal users, and anyone participating in discussion in GNOME-nepal community spaces.
+All participants in GNOME Nepal community spaces are subject to the Code of Conduct.
+This includes GNOME Nepal Foundation board members, corporate sponsors, and paid employees.
+This also includes volunteers, maintainers, leaders, contributors, contribution reviewers, issue reporters, GNOME Nepal users, and anyone participating in discussion in GNOME Nepal community spaces.
 For in-person events, this also includes all attendees, exhibitors, vendors, speakers, panelists, organizers, staff, and volunteers.

 ## Our Standards

-The GNOME-nepal community is dedicated to providing a positive experience for everyone, regardless of:
+The GNOME Nepal community is dedicated to providing a positive experience for everyone, regardless of:

 - age
 - body size